Vape Mod Resources

 - ego 510 thread: the ego 510 threading is now the industry standard for e-cigarette batteries.
 All this means is that if you are buying a tank or clearomizer and a battery, they will connect to each other as long as they are both ego 510 compatible.

 - high drain: when a high drain battery is specified a minimum rating of 25 amps is required but 30A or higher is recommended.

 - spring loaded: since the intro of the iStick a spring loaded 510 has become the most desirable for good contact between tank and battery.

 - Li-ion: Lithium Ion – the current standard in electronic storage, most people have been using them in phones, laptops, and cars for the last decade or so.
-There are a variety of different formulas and you’ll need to do some Googling to flesh this description out but basically IMR are high drain batteries, meaning they are able to discharge more current.
-IMR are usually LiMn which uses manganese instead cobalt.
+There are a variety of different formulas and you’ll need to do some Googling to flesh this description out but basically, IMR are high drain batteries, meaning they are able to discharge more current.
+IMR is usually LiMn (see notes below) which uses manganese instead of cobalt.
 The manganese has less resistance than cobalt so the flow of electrons is greater and the battery is less stressed.